Dale Morgan: Career as historian

 In 1937, with the country still in the Depression, Morgan was unable to find a position in commercial art and occupied spare time as an occasional book reviewer for a city newspaper, the Salt Lake Tribune.
 In August 1938, again helped by a tip and recommendation from a friend, Morgan capitalized on his career as a reviewer to join the Utah Historical Records Survey as a part-time editor and publicist.
 Within a short time his ability to remember and associate facts brought him into a front-row position writing for the HRS.
 By 1940 he was transferred to the Utah Writers' Project to complete the state guidebook.
 Later he became director of the state branch of the Federal Writers Project.

 In these New Deal relief programs, Morgan honed his skills in research and organization.
 He acquired a deep understanding of primary source material and information retrieval from his work in the library of the Church of Jesus Christ of Latter-day Saints.
 Within months, he was a major figure in the survey of state and county records, organizing much of the work and completing the writing of surveys done for state and county archives.
 By 1940 he was overseeing both programs, and by 1942 had supervised the production of histories of Ogden and Provo as well as acting as a primary writer of The WPA Guide To Utah.
 His work was well received by his superiors in the east and by local historians.
 Also in 1940, Morgan published the first substantive historical study of the Provisional State of Deseret in the Utah Historical Quarterly, analyzing primary documents dealing with the State of Deseret, including the constitution and early ordinances of the state, with a lengthy editorial introduction explaining their context.
 He also was involved in other writing projects, including the state contribution to a history of grazing in the western U.S. During this time he began exchanging correspondence with two women who would become well-respected writers, Juanita Brooks and Fawn M. Brodie.
 Morgan contributed substantively to the work of each as a mentor, critic, and advocate.

-In 1942, unable to serve in the armed forces, Morgan moved to Washington, D.C. and worked in the central office of a war-rime regulatory agency, the Office of Price Administration.
+In 1942, unable to serve in the armed forces, Morgan moved to Washington, D.C., and worked in the central office of a war-time regulatory agency, the Office of Price Administration.
 While there, his free time was spent using the relatively new National Archives and the Library of Congress, combing through federal records, reading methodically through hundreds of American newspapers and printed materials.
 This work netted him large files of typed transcriptions on Mormons, trans-Mississippi Native Americans, the activities of fur traders of the 1820s through 1840s, and exploration.
 Working in these institutions, Morgan standardized and honed his skill as a researcher.